huzidev/learning-htmlcss/PSD 2 Html/README.md

-# PSD file to html
+# PSD file to HTML

-I created a basic web from psd file to html file
+I've created a basic web from PSD file to HTML

 ## Web Link